rust-lang/rustc-perf/collector/benchmarks/README.md

     and they provide the greatest continuity.
 - If the code hasn't changed much, it won't have much effect.

-To balance these requires choosing a good refresh period.
-A period of three years is reasonable:
-- It's not too frequent (as 1 year would be, for example) while avoiding some sub-optimal occurrences from the past (e.g. in 2022 numerous crates that were more than five years old were updated).
-- It aligns with the Rust edition cycle.

-Update policy
+## Update policy

-- The third-party crates should be updated in the year following a new edition.
+- The third-party crates should be updated every three years.
+This is a reasonable refresh period that is neither too short or too long.
+It happens to match the Rust edition cycle, but this is just coincidence.
-  (Based on the current edition cadence, this is every three years.
-If the edition cadence changes in the future, this period should be reconsidered.)
-  The update should occur roughly six months after the edition hits a stable Rust release, to give crate authors a decent amount of time to update to the new edition.
 - All third-party crates that have had at least one new release should be updated, even if not much code has changed.
 This avoids having to make decisions about whether a crate has changed enough.
 - When doing this mass update, there may be some benchmarks that are deemed no longer interesting and removed.
+For example, in the 2022 update we found that the `futures` crate was no longer interesting because all the functionality had been split into sub-crates that rustc-perf doesn't measure.
 Likewise, there may be some new benchmarks that are added.
 - New versions should be added before old versions are removed, to ensure continuity of profiling coverage.
 - The ad hoc addition and removal of individual benchmarks can continue